 What Are Debt-to-income (DTI) Ratios?

-What are debt-to-income ratios and how will they affect how much you can borrow to buy a home.
+What are debt-to-income ratios and how do they affect how much you can borrow to buy a home.
 Canstar explores all you need to know about debt-to-income ratios in New Zealand.

-In an attempt to further strengthen financial stability in New Zealand, and reduce the risk of households defaulting on their mortgages en masse, the Reserve Bank of New Zealand (RBNZ) is planning to introduce new debt-to-income (DTI) restrictions on banks’ mortgage lending.
+In an attempt to further strengthen financial stability in New Zealand, the Reserve Bank of New Zealand (RBNZ) has introduced new debt-to-income (DTI) restrictions on banks’ mortgage lending.

 A DTI ratio ties the amount you can borrow to your income.
 If a lender restricts your borrowing to a DTI of two, it means you can borrow twice your income.
 So if you earn $70,000, you’ll be able to borrow $140,000 – it’s as simple as that!

-• 20% of residential loans to owner-occupiers with a DTI greater than 6
+• 20% of residential loans to owner-occupiers with a DTI greater than six

-• 20% of residential loans to investors with a DTI greater than 7
+• 20% of residential loans to investors with a DTI greater than seven

-The new DTI ratios would work alongside the existing loan-to-value ratios (LVRs), which limit lending to people with low deposits.
+The new DTIs sit alongside the existing loan-to-value ratios (LVRs), which limit lending to people with low deposits.
+As part of its lending-rules revisions, the RNBZ has also tweaked the LVRs.

 What is a loan-to-value ratio?

-An LVR refers to the size of a loan compared to the value of the property it’s used to purchase – what percentage of a property’s purchase price is met by the loan.
+An LVR refers to the size of a loan compared to the value of the property it’s used to purchase: what percentage of a property’s purchase price is covered by the loan.

 Generally, if you have the income to support your repayments, a bank is happy to lend up to 80% of a home’s value.
 Meaning you’ll need at least a 20% deposit, $200,000, for the million-dollar property mentioned above.
 A 20%-plus deposit will also, usually, secure you a more favourable interest rate on your mortgage.

-Alongside introducing DTI ratios, the RBNZ is also proposing to loosen its current LVR restrictions on banks’ low-equity lending.
-It will permit:
+Alongside introducing the DTI ratios, the RBNZ has also relaxed its current LVR restrictions on banks’ low-equity lending.
+It will now permit:

 • 20% of owner-occupier lending to borrowers with an LVR greater than 80% (up from 15%)